-As with all our subjects, a curriculum statement and scheme help provide detail of how knowledge is sequentially developed, considering prior and future learning.
-KS4 English and Mathematics utilise commercial curriculum schemes (Pearsons Edexcel Functional Skills, AQA English).
-These schemes have been designed by educational experts, and purposely designed to provide a solid platform to support the transition from key stage 3 to key stage 4.
+As with all of our subjects, a curriculum statement and scheme help provide detail of how knowledge is sequentially developed, considering prior and future learning.
+KS3 English and mathematics utilise award winning commercial curriculum schemes (Beyond English, and White Rose Maths).
+These schemes have been designed by educational experts, and purposely designed to provide a solid platform to support the transition from key stage 2 - 3, and eventually to key stage 4.
 Topics are sequenced logically to continuously build on learning, whilst introducing new concepts (which in turn are reinforced).
+Both schemes are mapped to national curriculum criteria and have appropriate topic assessments in order to routinely assess the apprehension of knowledge.